karankris/Js_Exercises-Web_development/README.md

 - Password and ConfirmPassword using If-Else and Relational operators.

 ## Note
-     Folder named as Javascript for progress-1 and the javascript code is done in the same html file using script tag.
+     Folder named as Javascript for progress-1
-     From progress-2 there will be seperate js file for Javascript code

 ### Topics covered in progress-2 (29-09-2023)
 - Username validation-1: Removal of white space in the beginning and in end of the input by using `trim()` function.